 Remedy

-Ford will notify owners by mail and instruct you to take your truck to a dealer to replace the tire and loading information label and compliance label.
+Kia will notify owners by mail and advise you to take your vehicle to a dealership to inspect and replace the driver and passenger sun visors, as needed.

 Safety Risk